val7304/flashcards/readme.md

 > The application requires a running local PostgreSQL instance when using the `staging` profile.

-> The app connects automatically to a local PostgreSQL instance via environments variables.
+> The application connects automatically to a local PostgreSQL instance via environments variables.

 Default credentials are:
 ```sh